anthonyzhou-1/temporal_pdes/README.md

     - coefficients [alpha, beta, gamma, etc.]: coefficients of the solved PDE solution, in shape [num_samples, coord_dim]
 ```

+Advection and Heat data are generated from [Masked Autoencoder are PDE Learners](https://github.com/anthonyzhou-1/mae-pdes), and KS data are generated from [Lie Point Symmetry Data Augmentation for Neural PDE Solvers](https://github.com/brandstetter-johannes/LPSDA).

+Burgers data are generated from [Masked Autoencoder are PDE Learners](https://github.com/anthonyzhou-1/mae-pdes), and NS data are generated from Fourier Neural Operator for Parametric Partial Differential Equations (repo no longer exists).

 ## Training
 Train script will expect a logging directory, paths to the dataset, and a WandB instance.